-- 30. In responding to those challenges, it was brought to the attention of the Working Group that the recent experience of the Subcommittee in developing space debris mitigation guidelines might offer two significant lessons relevant to the development of a space NPS safety framework.
-Firstly, the development of the framework should draw notably on the expertise of member States that have substantial experience in implementing safe applications of space NPS.
-Secondly, development of the framework can be facilitated by agreement on a set of considerations established at the beginning of the framework development process. - 31.
-In recognition of the above, and the success of the February 2006 joint STSC/IAEA Workshop, the Working Group recommends to the Subcommittee the formation of a joint partnership with IAEA to develop a framework that would achieve the objectives, scope and attributes specified in chapter III above, following a schedule and process comparable to that specified in annex I to the present report, and consistent with the following considerations: - (a) The framework would be developed by a partnership between the Subcommittee and IAEA with interested members of the Subcommittee participating in the framework development process, including the establishment of the work plan; - (b) Any guidance document related to the framework development (including an IAEA document preparation profile if used as the vehicle for directing the implementation effort) and any changes to those documents would require approval by the Working Group and the Subcommittee; - (c) The partnership between the Subcommittee and IAEA would operate using the consensus rule; - (d) The Subcommittee and IAEA would not independently take steps that could affect the development of the framework without first consulting each other; - (e) The framework development process would take into consideration United Nations treaties and principles on outer space, and other applicable conventions and international law; - (f) The framework development process would also take into consideration relevant international recommendations (such as those of the International Commission on Radiological Protection); - (g) The framework would be issued as a joint product of the Subcommittee and IAEA; - (h) The development of the framework would take advantage of the safety experience and best practices of member States and international organizations with space NPS applications; - (i) The framework would be in accordance with current best safety policies, processes and procedures (i.e., best practices); - (j) The framework would be developed in such a way that it could be utilized as a guide for national purposes; it would remain voluntary and not legally binding under international law;
+- 29. The Working Group recommended that a partnership between the Subcommittee and IAEA should be pursued to develop a space NPS safety framework.
+It was noted that a number of challenges (as described in chap.
+IV above) would have to be overcome for successful development of the framework. - 30.
+In responding to those challenges, it was brought to the attention of the Working Group that the recent experience of the Subcommittee in developing space debris mitigation guidelines might offer two significant lessons relevant to the development of a space NPS safety framework.
+Firstly, the development of the framework should draw notably on the expertise of member States that had substantial experience in implementing safe applications of space NPS.
+Secondly, development of the framework could be facilitated by agreement on a set of considerations established at the beginning of the framework development process.

-(k) Any future modification to the framework would be developed and approved using a joint development process between the Subcommittee and IAEA comparable to the process used to generate the original framework.
+- 31. In recognition of the above, the success of the joint workshop organized by the Subcommittee and IAEA in February 2006 and the Subcommittee's experience in developing space debris guidelines, the Working Group recommended to the Subcommittee the formation of a joint partnership with IAEA to develop a framework that would achieve the objectives, scope and attributes specified in chapter III above, following a schedule and process comparable to that specified in annex I to the present report, and consistent with the following considerations: - (a) The framework would be developed by a partnership between the Subcommittee and IAEA with interested members of the Subcommittee participating in the framework development process, including the establishment of the workplan; - (b) Any guidance document related to the framework development (including an IAEA document preparation profile if used as the vehicle for directing the implementation effort) and any changes to those documents would require approval by the Working Group and the Subcommittee; - (c) The partnership between the Subcommittee and IAEA would operate using the consensus rule; - (d) The Subcommittee and IAEA would not independently take steps that could have an impact on the development of the framework without first consulting each other; - (e) The framework development process would take into consideration United Nations treaties and principles on outer space and other applicable conventions and international law; - (f) The framework development process would also take into consideration relevant international recommendations (such as those of the International Commission on Radiological Protection); - (g) The framework would be issued as a joint product of the Subcommittee and IAEA; - (h) The development of the framework would take advantage of the safety experience and best practices of member States and international organizations with space NPS applications; - (i) The framework would be in accordance with currently employed safety policies, processes and procedures (i.e., best practices); - (j) The framework could be utilized as a guide for national purposes; it would remain voluntary and not legally binding under international law; - (k) Any future modification to the framework would be developed and approved using a joint development process between the Subcommittee and IAEA comparable to the process used to generate the original framework.